alexcu2718/fdf/README.md

 Even though fdf is already faster than fd in all cases, I'm planning to experiment with filtering before allocation(I don't stop at good enough!)
 Rust's std::fs has some inefficiencies, too much heap allocation, file descriptor manipulation, constant strlen calculations, usage of readdir (not optimal because it implicitly stat calls every file it sees!).
 Rewriting all of it  using libc was the ideal way to bypass that and learn in the process.

-Notably the standard library will keep file descriptors open(UNIX specific) until the last reference to the inner `ReadDir` disappears, fundamentally this means that this cause a lot more IO.
-It will also tend to call 'stat' style calls heavily which seemed inefficient
+Notably the standard library will keep file descriptors open(UNIX specific) until the last reference to the inner `ReadDir` disappears, because UNIX has a limit on open file descriptors, this can cause a form of 'rate limiting', not ideal.

+It will also tend to call 'stat' style calls heavily which is very! inefficient

-(I do have a shell script documenting syscall differences here(it's crude but it works well)) [Available here](https://github.com/alexcu2718/fdf/blob/main/fd_benchmarks/syscalltest.sh)
+(I do have a shell script documenting syscall differences here(it's crude but it works well)) [Available here](./fd_benchmarks/syscalltest.sh)

 ### Development Philosophy